Macsmice/com_attachments/README.txt

     ->displayToBrowser();
     ;

-Outputs a proportionally sized anc cropped jpeg image (200px x 200px) tothe browser (for whatever it's worth).
+Outputs a proportionally sized and cropped jpeg image (200px x 200px) tothe browser (for whatever it's worth).
 This method is alpha and not yet tested, so no guarantees ;)